SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Automatic_incident_tracking.md

 The following basic configuration is needed in Cube:

-- For the alarm properties that should be taken into account, the option *Update alarms on value changed* must be selected.
-See [Adding a custom alarm property](xref:Changing_custom_alarm_properties#adding-a-custom-alarm-property).
+- For the properties that should be taken into account, the option *Update alarms on value changed* must be selected.

-- For the element, service and view properties that should be taken into account, the option *Make this property available for alarm filtering* must be selected.
 See [Adding a custom property to an item](xref:Managing_element_properties#adding-a-custom-property-to-an-item).

 In addition, the following configuration is needed in the file *C:\\Skyline DataMiner\\analytics\\configuration.xml*: